kssilveira/idle-game-engine/README.md

 More features from kittens game:

+- change craft emoji to ascii
-- make action skip craft time
+- use nested action for ui data
 - make action craft

 - Bonfire Workshop